glasnt/talks/2018_04_SyPy/slides.md

 Type 'copyright', 'credits' or 'license' for more information<br>
 IPython 6.3.1 -- An enhanced Interactive Python.
 Type '?' for help.<br><br>
  <tg>In [</tg><ty>1</ty><tg>]:&nbsp;<w>&nbsp;</w>
+Note: to the new hotness

+This is an ipython powered shell, which means
 ---
  <div class="shell-wrap"><p class="shell-top-bar">python3.6</p><p class="shell-body">
  <ps>myrtle</ps> <dr>~ $</dr>